Summary

 Card generation

-One of the first challenges I had to face while prototyping the game, was how to build the card sprites.
+One of the first challenges I had to face while prototyping the

-Why?
-Because the company provided me only sprites depicting the figures (heart, diamond, club, spade), and the numbers.
+company provided me only sprites depicting the figures (heart,

 I had two possibilities in front of me:

-The first had the advantage of simplicity of implementation, with a dictionary and just some parameters for card size, at the cost of build size.
+with a dictionary and just some parameters for card size, at the

 Sprite generation, I discovered, was simpler than I thought, expecially thanks to this tutorial playlist.

-- I start by creating a blank
+I start by creating a blank textureof the size of a card

-depicting the front or back of the card, based on the card visibility - If the card is visible I move on to adding its number, and the two suits
+- If the card is visible I move on to adding its number, and the two suits

-Everything is made using a method called CreateLayer
+Everything is made using a method called

-The result is converted into a sprite which is then assigned to a SpriteRendeder
+The result is converted into a sprite which is then assigned to

-to be displayed to the player.
+a SpriteRendeder to be displayed to the player.

 The main problem with this approach is how much it is dependant on the source sprites.
 Each position is specified by coordinates expressed in pixels, and therefore each change to the sprites will change the card appearance too.